Updated: Feb 20

 Are they Safe to Eat?

 Although taking herbs has become a popular way to relieve various medical symptoms, including pain.
-If you consider adding herbs to your diet, be sure to talk to your doctor first.
+If you consider adding herbal tea to your diet, be sure to talk to your doctor first.
 Herbal plants can interact with other medications you may be taking and cause side effects you might not expect.

 Being cautious when adding herbs to your diet is essential as the accessible formulations are not controlled or researched in the same way that prescription drugs are.
 Although there have been studies done to evaluate the claimed benefits of some herbs, most remain unproven.
 Allergies, liver and heart effects, and blood-thinning are all possible side effects, which can be mild or severe.
 Furthermore, many contemporary formulations contain multiple ingredients, which increases the risk of side effects or interactions.
 Combining herbal therapy with prescription pharmaceuticals increases the risk of interactions and adverse effects.
 Finally, the amount of herbs needed to achieve the desired effect is mainly unknown.